How to calculate the deemed employment payment

 You should deduct any contributions to an approved pension scheme made by the intermediary for the worker’s benefit.

-You must deduct any Class 1 and Class 1a NICs paid to HM Revenue and Customs (HMRC) by the intermediary in the tax year on the salary and benefits paid to their worker.
+You must deduct any Class 1 and Class 1a National Insurance contributions paid to HMRC by the intermediary in the tax year on the salary and benefits paid to their worker.

-For example, the intermediary could be liable to pay £3,500 employer Class 1 NICs, but claims the full £3,000 Employment Allowance.
-The intermediary would then only pay the balance of £500 to HMRC, which is the amount you’d used in step 6 of the calculation.
+For example, the intermediary could be liable to pay £3,500 employer Class 1 National Insurance contributions, but claims the full £4,000 Employment Allowance.
+The intermediary would then only pay the balance of £500 to HMRC.
+This is the amount you would used in step 6 of the calculation.

 Step 7 - deduct salary and benefits already paid to the worker